-This proxy statement, the accompanying proxy form, Eaton's annual report for the year ended December 31, 2018 and our Irish Statutory Accounts for the year ended December 31, 2018 will be made available or sent to shareholders commencing on or about March 15, 2019.
+This proxy statement, Eaton's annual report for the year ended December 31, 2020 and our Irish Statutory Accounts for the year ended December 31, 2020 will be made available or sent to shareholders commencing on or about March 19, 2021.

-Throughout this proxy statement, all references to our Board of Directors (or its committees) or officers for periods prior to November 30, 2012, are references to the Board of Directors (or its committees) or officers of Eaton Corporation, our predecessor.
+Throughout this proxy statement, all references to our Board of Directors or officers for periods prior to November 30, 2012, are references to the Board of Directors or officers of Eaton Corporation, our predecessor.
 Similarly, all references to the Company for such periods refer to Eaton Corporation.